CI-Dominik/pp4-paw-pity/README.md

 * GitHub was used to store the homepage's files.
 Everything was deployed using GitHub Pages.

 ### Adobe Photoshop
-* Adobe Photoshop was used to create content images and wireframes.
+* Adobe Photoshop was used to create the wireframes.

 ### Fontawesome
 * Fontawesome was linked in the homepage's code to include icon files.